Wentworth - Buronga

 Health performance in Wentworth - Buronga is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are arthritis and asthma, impacting 8.8 and 8.6% of residents respectively.
-A total of 65.4% of residents declared themselves completely clear of medical ailments, compared to 65.8% across Rest of NSW.
-The area has 21.8% of residents aged 65 and over (1,530 people), which is lower than the 22.9% in Rest of NSW.
-Health outcomes among seniors present some challenges, performing even better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and asthma, impacting 8.8% and 8.6% of residents respectively.
+A total of 65.4% of residents declared themselves completely clear of medical ailments, slightly lower than the 65.8% across Rest of NSW.
+The area has 21.8% of residents aged 65 and over (1,534 people), which is lower than the 22.9% in Rest of NSW.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health